yzqin/webcam_client/README.md

        [-h] [--device DEVICE] --host HOST [--port PORT] [--mac] [--verbose]

 options:
   -h, --help            show this help message and exit --device DEVICE, -d DEVICE
                         Device name of the webcam in OpenCV VideoCapture format.
 Can be either a int number like 0 or a path to the WebCam device on Linux like '/dev/video0'
   --host HOST           The server host address, either IP address or domain name.
   --port PORT, -p PORT  The port number for server to receive the webcam stream from ZeroMQ.
---mac, -m             The server host address, either IP address or domain name.
+  --mac, -m             Flag to indicate whether you are using MacBook.
---verbose, -v         The server host address, either IP address or domain name.
+  --verbose, -v         Flag for verbose.
 ```